-(This question must be answered if the participant is a Chief Investigator or DAATSIA candidate)
+This question was not included in the EOI application and must be answered if the participant is a Chief Investigator.

-Teaching Relief can be requested for CIs or DAATSIA candidates for up to a total of \$50,000 per CI or DAATSIA candidate per year per project.
-Note that an awarded DAATSIA will not be awarded teaching relief.
+Teaching Relief can be requested for a Chief Investigator (CI) for up to a total of \$50,000 per CI per requested year per project.

 If you select 'Yes', you will be prompted to enter in the amounts requested in this question.
-Once saved this will populate to the Budget Table at Part D, you must enter between a minimum of \$1 and a maximum of \$50,000 per annum of funding.
-To complete the request please refer to Question D1 for further instructions to add the populated Teaching Relief request to the budget table.
+Once saved this will populate to the Budget Table at Part D. You must enter between a minimum of \$1 and a maximum of \$50,000 per annum of funding.

+Please refer to Question D1 for further instructions to add the populated Teaching Relief request to the budget table.